benconda/collection/README.md

   )
 );
 ```
-Because each operation rely on generators, nothing is done until you start to iterate on the collection.
+Because each modifier rely on generators, nothing is done until you start to iterate on the collection.

 You can get the first value like this :